 6. The Sharps Brothers Warthog Lower Receiver

 This one is another offering by the folks at The Sharps Brothers.
 This one has a warthog in the front of the receiver.
 While these designs might not be everyone’s cup of tea, they are certainly interesting.
+With this design, you would definitely need good quality ammunition from Natchez to make sure to fully utilize this weapon.

 Beyond being a mere novelty, the machining done to put the warthog’s snout into this receiver is downright impressive.
 In this case, the thing that we like the most is that there’s a skeletonized bit that shows off the teeth.
 At the very least, this is a showcase in quality matching and takes your AR to a whole different level in terms of style.